Skip to main content

 The challenge

-Rural hospitals across the United States were under significant financial and operational strain.
-The COVID-19 pandemic intensified these challenges, accelerating closures and increasing pressure on already fragile systems.
+Rural hospitals across the United States were under serious financial and operational strain.
+The COVID-19 pandemic intensified those pressures, accelerating closures and pushing already fragile systems closer to the breaking point.

 Map of rural hospital closures by state since 2005.